activeguild/vite-plugin-i18n-validator/README.md

 - Compare with the base language file to verify the presence of key and value.
 - _Optional:_ Use [textlint](https://github.com/textlint/textlint) to proofread values.

+## Motivation

+- We want to reduce obstacles caused by forgotten key settings by supporting multiple languages.
+- We want to reduce obstacles such as shaky notation.
+- I want to use correct grammar to provide easier-to-understand text to users.

 ## Install

 ```bash